Publications

 Journal Articles

-Multi-Component stellar disk in NGC 551
+The vertical structure of the stellar disk in NGC 551